<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • Where there are no specific safeguarding requirements for protecting the confidentiality of CUI prescribed by the authorizing law, regulation, or governmentwide policy for the CUI category or subcategory listed in the CUI Registry

-In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, now the protection is extended to the unclassified systems that include covered defense information, which creates wider-reaching consequences for the contractors.
+In practical terms, although companies that work with the DoD already apply rigorous controls over classified data, the protection is now extended to the unclassified systems that include covered defense information, which creates wider-reaching consequences for the contractors and subcontractors.

 Who is impacted by NIST 800-171?